 & Books Read Aloud to Axton:

-He also studied with Dr. Ann Saab at the University of North Carolina-Greensboro under the course program called ”Current Problems in the Middle East: An Historical Perspective,” which peaked his interest in Middle Eastern literature and politics, which led to his novel about Iran in the 1970s.
+In 2011, he studied under Dr. Ann P. Saab at the University of North Carolina-Greensboro (for a post-baccalaureate certificate in Global Studies) and her course program called “Current Problems in the Middle East: An Historical Perspective” peaked his interest in Middle Eastern literature and politics, which led to his novel about Iran in the 1970s (A Time to Love in Tehran, 2015).

-In addition to these accomplishments, he has course certificates in the following:
+In addition to these accomplishments, he has certificates in the following:

 PADI Open Water Diver (OWD)